strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 0.8.4 - 2023-06-14 =
+* BUG FIX: Added additional check to prevent JavaScript to prevent on pages other than the checkout page.
+* REFACTOR: Added version to Checkout page template to avoid outdated template warnings in PMPro v2.11+

 = 0.8.3 - 2023-01-10 =
 * ENHANCEMENT: Moved "Group" setting on "Edit Level" page to the "General Information" section.
 * BUG FIX: Fixed issue where the "Group" setting was not being saved when creating a new level.